 concerning new fill and the sand beach should be made on a case-by-case basis, only after thorough consideration, balancing the economic development of the Gulf Coast with the preservation of the natural environment and the tourism industry, and also should take into account the financial viability and impact of any proposed project to be located on Public Trust for Tidelands property; and

 WHEREAS, the property commonly known as the Broadwater Marina site is unique in character and configuration on the Gulf Coast in that there has existed at the site, for at least four decades, approximately 18 acres of artificially created fill used for private commercial purposes which has bifurcated the sand beach; and

 WHEREAS, the proposed multi-casino development at the Broadwater Marina site in Biloxi, if carried out to a successful completion, will result in an investment of more than Two Billion Dollars in Mississippi and the creation of 25,000 new jobs on the Gulf Coast, will aid significantly in making the Gulf Coast a major national and international tourist attraction, and could substantially increase the assets of the trust:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, As the duly elected representatives of the beneficiaries of the trust, that we do hereby urge the Secretary of State, if in his opinion the proposed multi-casino development project at the Broadwater Marina site is financially sound and viable and otherwise protects and promotes the interests of the citizens of Mississippi, to issue the Public Trust for Tidelands leases and/or other agreements necessary to allow this project to be constructed.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the American Heart Association and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the Secretary of State and the Capitol Press Corps.